I-4-4-40.Processing Protest Cases After Court Remand

-CCPRB staff will control receipts, update LOTS and OHA CCS, obtain any available appeals files from the appropriate CCPRB, immediately assign these cases to an OAO DPB or the RSI/SSI, and, after AC review, will promptly return files approved for effectuation to ODIO, PSC or FO.
+CCPRB staff will control receipts, update ARPS, obtain any available appeals files from the appropriate CCPRB, immediately assign these cases to an OAO DPB or the RSI/SSI, and, after AC review, will promptly return files approved for effectuation to ODIO, PSC or FO.

 The analyst is responsible for reviewing the case for technical accuracy and legal sufficiency, following the procedures in B.1 or B.2 below.

 The analyst will sign and date the HA-505 (transmittal sheet).

 Routes the case through the branch control staff to ODIO, the appropriate PSC or FO to promptly effectuate the decision.

 2. Defects Noted in Decision

 The analyst will determine whether the case is still within 60 days of the date of the ALJ's decision.

 If it is not, the analyst should process the case in accordance with the procedures in I-4-4-20 C.1., above, because the AC cannot assume jurisdiction.

 If the case is within 60 days from the date of the ALJ's decision, the analyst will: